Javascript is not enabled.

 Oakhurst, California

 Mike Benbrook retired as a chief petty officer after 20 years in the U.S. Navy.
-He and his late wife, Ally, owned a company that manufactured window shades and an art gallery.
-They founded Oakhurst Spirits, close to Yosemite National Park, in 2017 and were soon named one of the “25 Top Distilleries to Try” in California.
+He and his late wife, Ally, owned an art gallery and a company that manufactured window shades.
+In 2017, they founded Oakhurst Spirits, close to Yosemite National Park, and were soon named one of the 25 Top Distilleries to Try in California by Travel Pulse.

 Talea Beer Co.

-LeAnn Darland graduated from the United States Naval Academy in Annapolis and spent five years as a signals intelligence officer, mostly stationed in San Diego, heart of the West Coast’s craft beer boom.
-A taproom close to her apartment planted the seed, and after an MBA and a job at Google, she entered the world of booze.
-Today, she and her business partner, Tara Hankinson, are at the helm of New York’s only women-owned brewery, Talea Beer Company, a moniker created by merging each of their first names.
+LeAnn Darland graduated from the United States Naval Academy in Annapolis and spent five years as a signals intelligence officer, mostly stationed in San Diego.
+Inspired by a taproom close to her apartment, she entered the world of craft alcohol after an MBA and a job at Google.
+Today she and her business partner, Tara Hankinson, helm New York City’s first women-owned brewery, Talea Beer Company, a moniker created by merging their first names.

-What started out as a brewery that hand-delivered its beers quickly turned into a brick-and-mortar spot in the hipster neighborhood of Williamsburg.
-Now there is Talea Cobble Hill and Talea Grand Central.
+What started out as a brewery that hand-delivered its beers quickly turned into a brick-and-mortar spot in Williamsburg, Brooklyn.
+There are now Talea taprooms in Cobble Hill, Brooklyn; the West Village and midtown Manhattan.
 On offer are coffee, tea, cocktails, wine and, of course, beer.

 spinner image a man stands behind a bar with bottles of alcohol in front of him